Albert K. Dawson

-Albert Knox Dawson (September 20, 1885 – February 1, 1967) was a photojournalist and film correspondent who covered World War I with the German, Austro-Hungarian and Bulgarian army.
+Albert Knox Dawson (September 20, 1885 – February 17, 1967) was an American photojournalist and film correspondent who covered World War I with the German, Austro-Hungarian and Bulgarian Armies.

 Early life

-Albert Knox Dawson was born in Vincennes, Indiana on September 20, 1885.
+Albert Knox Dawson was born in Vincennes, Indiana, on September 20, 1885.
 He was the oldest son of Thomas A. Dawson and Lida T. Knox.
 His father was a local bank officer, contractor and real estate manager.

 At an early age, Dawson began experimenting with taking pictures.
 Out of his fascination with photography grew a professional career as a cameraman.

 Career as a photographer

-In 1907, Dawson left Vincennes and began working for the photographic agency Underwood & Underwood in New York City.
+In 1907, Dawson left Vincennes and after a photographic assignment in Cuba he began working in 1908 for the photographic agency Underwood & Underwood in New York City.
 In 1912, Dawson started his photographic firm Brown & Dawson which was based in Stamford, Connecticut.

 From November 1914 until February 1916, Dawson was a photographer at the European front.
-His regular news pictures were distributed through Underwood & Underwood.
+His regular news pictures were distributed through his firm Brown & Dawson which specialized in stock photography.
 His documentary films were released by the American Correspondent Film Company.
 Dawson contributed to the following motion pictures: The Battle and Fall of Przemysl, The Battles of A Nation, System - The Secret of Success, Friends and Foes, and The Warring Millions/Fighting Germans.
 He was attached to the German, Austro-Hungarian and Bulgarian armies.

-Albert Dawson was among the most active American photographers during World War I. In July 1917 he was among the first photographic officers who received a commission in the U.S. Signal Corps, together with Edwin F. Weigle of the Chicago Tribune and photographer Edward J. Steichen.
-Dawson was promoted to Captain in November 1917 and put in charge of building the new military photographic laboratory in Washington, D.C.
+Albert Dawson was among the most active American photographers during World War I. In July 1917, he was among the first photographic officers who received a commission in the U.S. Signal Corps, together with Edwin F. Weigle of the Chicago Tribune and photographer Edward J. Steichen.
+Dawson was promoted to captain in November 1917 and put in charge of building the new military photographic laboratory in Washington, D.C.
 Dawson was also instrumental in training the first official American war photographers.

 After the war, Dawson worked in the tourist trade for the American Express Company.
-Albert Dawson died in New York City on February 1, 1967.
+During World War II, he was on the staff of the Coordinator of Inter-American Affairs.
+Albert Dawson died in New York City on February 17, 1967.
+He was buried at Poughkeepsie Rural Cemetery.